- 9 a.m.

 Children must be referred by a core city agency or department.
 The following children may be served:

-- Special education students with a private day treatment program or residential treatment center written on their IEP.
+- Special education students with a private day treatment program or residential treatment center written on their Individualized Education Program (IEP)

-The Family Assessment & Planning Team (FAPT) is a group of professionals and parents that work together to help at risk children.
+The Family Assessment and Planning Team (FAPT) is a group of professionals and parents that work together to help at-risk children.
 Parents are equal partners in the FAPT process.
 Members include the following core agencies and departments: